Skunk In Your Home? 24/7 Emergency Service Available

 Home remedies like tomato juice and vinegar do not work.
 The thiols in skunk spray require oxidizing agents to neutralize.
 We use professional-grade products that chemically break down the odor compounds.
 In severe cases, we fog the interior of the home.

 Yes.
-Beyond the spray, skunks carry rabies.
+Beyond the spray, skunks can carry rabies.
 A dog that corners a skunk can be sprayed in the face (causing temporary blindness) or bitten.
 If your pet has been bitten by a skunk, contact your veterinarian immediately for a rabies booster.